Preparing & Safely Renting Your Space on Airbnb

 Why We Like Airbnb

 The community is based on trust.

-Every guest and host is able to leave a review of their experience within 14 days of each stay.
+Every guest and host are able to leave a review of their experience within 14 days of each stay.
 This makes both parties accountable.
 As a result, the space needs to fulfill — and often surpass — expectations, and the guest can’t trash the space without getting a bad review.
-When a request to book is made, you’re able to review the guests profile and requested dates before you approve them.
+When a request to book is made, you’re able to review the guests’ profile and requested dates before you approve them.

 You rent when you want to.